kelynch/search_netid/README.md

 ## Instructions

-1. Create a manifest formatted like [manifest.example](manifest.example), with one name per line, first name then last name, as follows:
+1. Create a manifest called `manifest` formatted like [manifest.example](manifest.example), with one name per line, first name then last name, as follows:

 ```
 Gerard Spivey